AdobeDocs/commerce-frontend-core/src/pages/ui-components/concepts/data-source.md

 ---
-group: ui-components-guide
+title: Data sourcing | Commerce Frontend Development
-title: The DataSource Component
+description:
 contributor_name: SwiftOtter Studios
 contributor_link: https://swiftotter.com/
 ---

-## Overview
+# Data sourcing

 The application provides the DataSource object, which is designed to interact with data in your [UI component](https://glossary.magento.com/ui-component).
 Many of the core UI components use this DataSource component.
 Many UI components require that this object is included.
 However, there are specific requirements it has in order for it to work correctly.

 In this topic, we will explain how to take advantage of the powerful functionality of the data provider in a UI Component.

-### Declaring the XML
+## Declaring the XML

 The DataSource UI component can be included with the `<dataSource />` node in the component's top-level configuration file.
 The `name` attribute is recommended and should follow the `%instance_name%_data_source` pattern where `%instance_name%` is the name of the component.